-A few features that bring your product demo to the next level are:
+A few features that bring your product videos for marketing are:

-When you use screen sharing, you can demonstrate your software product or use presentation tools to keep your demo interesting while also keeping the presenter on track.
+When you use screen sharing, you can demonstrate your software product or use product demonstration tools to keep your demo interesting while also keeping the presenter on track.
 Polls and chats give attendees a chance to interact and ask questions (valuable data you can analyze later).